-Instead of installing multiple plugins for multiple functions, you can search for the plugin that combine all those functions at once.
-The best example for this is the JetPack plugin that comes with lots of tools and sub plugins.
+Instead of installing multiple plugins for multiple functions, you can search for the plugin that combines all those functions at once.
+The best example of this is the JetPack plugin that comes with lots of tools and sub-plugins.

 It’s recommended to avoid plugins that send lots of requests, and that slow down the server.
 At the same time, avoid using multiple plugins for caching.
 If you can use the theme to modify the design without a plugin, that will be better.

-The same things applies to everything else, you don’t need to install a plugin if you can change the code manually, and add your function.
+The same things apply to everything else, you don’t need to install a plugin if you can change the code manually, and add your function.